 The black furniture invites you to sit and grounds the vibrant green of the accent tables.
 Alternating panels of ivy and soothing nature photos form a textured monochromatic wall against the garage.
 The photo panels are made of a dense, translucent plastic material, and at night they are backlit to fill the space with a warm glow.
 Robust wisteria covers the pergola and cascades down.

 From the opposite side of the yard, you get a better look at the bluestone and gravel paving that echoes the walk in from the front of the house.
 The rust-hued rectangular containers are barely visible from this angle, but they have a unique cut-out in the center that visually lightens them up a bit.

 This gravel is held in place by a strong adhesive to provide the fascinating texture to contrast the bluestone without the inconvenience of gravel spilling everywhere.
-Filling in the gravel was a painstakingly detailed process, because if any of the adhesive touched the stone pavers it would leave a permanent residue.
+Filling in the gravel was a painstakingly detailed process.
+If any adhesive touched the stone pavers it would leave a permanent residue.
 Our skilled construction crew carefully funneled the gravel into its place to leave the stone pavers clean.